What is a Fishing Line?

 implies nor derives from any association with cats

-This guide table is for fishing lines intended for bait fishing or
+This guide and table below is for fishing lines intended for bait fishing or

 almost entirely made from artificial substances, including nylon,

 polyethylene and Dacron.
-The most common type is monofilament, made
+The most common type of line is monofilament, made

-of a single strand.
+of a single strand of man made material.
 Fishermen often use monofilament because of its

-Recently, other alternatives to standard nylon monofilament lines
+before breaking.
+Recently, other alternatives to standard nylon

-have been introduced made of co-polymers or fluorocarbon, or a
+monofilament lines have been introduced made of co-polymers, fluorocarbon, or a

 combination of the two materials.
 Fluorocarbon fishing line is